sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 a picture about an individual’s introversion, or their conscientiousness.

-Here’s another example: we may not be able to directly measure statistics anxiety, but we can measure whether statistics anxiety is high or low with a set of questions in a questionnaire.
+Here is another example: we may not be able to directly measure statistics anxiety, but we can measure whether statistics anxiety is high or low with a set of questions in a questionnaire.
 For example, “Q1: Doing the assignment for a statistics course”, “Q2: Trying to